 For anyone who had hoped that these documents would shed more light on what exactly the Commission has in mind when it talks about common data spaces, these documents will be disappointing as they do not offer significant new clues.

-But in the dry prose of Commission proposals the concept of Common European Data Spaces is much more elusive.
+But in the dry prose of Commission proposals, the concept of Common European Data Spaces is much more elusive.
 By establishing such spaces the Commission aims “at overcoming legal and technical barriers to data sharing across organisations, by combining the necessary tools and infrastructures and addressing issues of trust, for example by way of common rules developed for the space“.
-How this will actually work and what the necessary tools are is largely left to the imagination of the reader — or more precisely to those organisations considering bids for the €400M in funding under the Digital Europe work programme.
+How this will actually work and what the necessary tools are is largely left to the imagination of the reader — or more precisely to those organizations considering bids for the €400M in funding under the Digital Europe work program.

 Even the recommendation on a Common European Data Space for cultural heritage — of which one could reasonably expect a clear definition of the idea — remains relatively vague and does not offer more than a recursive definition of the concept: according to the recommendation, Europeana is at the core of the emerging Common European Data Space for cultural heritage which is constituted by the sum of all the data made available through the Europeana initiative in compliance with its various frameworks (“including the Europeana Data Model, RightsStatements.org, and the Europeana Publishing Framework”).

 I have spent a good deal of the past decade architecting, developing, refining and implementing these very frameworks and developing Europeana’s data governance model.
 If the work I have done with Europeana and its partners over the past 15 years has indeed been at the vanguard of building Commons European Data Spaces, then what insights does it provide about the design of such a data space?

 So here are a few things that I have learned working with Europeana and its network partners on building the foundations of what is now being called the Common European Data Space for cultural heritage: